 - representation of a Central Coast county in two challenges to the county’s annexation fees, leading to a successful motion for new trial and judgment for the county at the new trial in the first trial, and judgment for the county on the merits in the second;

 - representation of a southern California charter city in a Proposition 26 case against the city’s business improvement district assessments, leading to a dismissal;

 - defense of two charter cities in putative class action Proposition 218 challenges to utility franchise fees passed through to utility customers;

 - defense of a county’s enforcement of its ridgeline protection ordinance against an inverse condemnation challenge, leading to a defense verdict after a five-day court trial;

 - defense of a business improvement district in a Public Records Act case involving a challenge to the district’s document retention policy;

-- and successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to a “change of methodology” and therefore a tax increase requiring voter approval, affirmed on appeal.
+- successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to a “change of methodology” and therefore a tax increase requiring voter approval.

-Ryan is also serving as local counsel for a Fortune 500 company based in Minnesota in a federal Superfund case and as assistant general counsel for the Burbank Hospitality Association.
+Ryan is also general counsel for the Burbank Hospitality Association.